 We pride ourselves on quality and efficiency.
-Our client’s happiness is our top priority, and we strive to go above and beyond to communicate the entire process, whatever it may be.
-We do this so our clients know exactly what to expect it and when to expect it.
+Our client’s happiness is our top priority and we strive to go above and beyond to communicate the entire process, whatever it may be.
+We do this so our clients know exactly what to expect and when to expect it.
 This way, they will be left with a result they’re happy with.

-Absolutely not.
 We use ground protection when necessary and all our equipment is low ground pressure, allowing machines to drive over grass and landscaped areas unharmed.
 If we ever think there may be an issue with existing landscape or problems in lower lying, wetter areas we will communicate this to you and offer our insight as to how to avoid any problems.

-that will be planted after the tree they elected to remove is removed.
-The plantations HOA will decide what species and how large the mitigation tree is.
-If the homeowner does not want to plant any more trees, they will have to donate to the plantation’s tree fund.
+If a homeowner elects to remove a tree that is deemed healthy, structurally sound with low consequences of failure, usually an HOA or municipality will require the owner to plant a mitigation tree or make a donation to the tree fund.
+A mitigation tree is a healthy tree that will be planted after the initial tree is removed.
+Typically the owner and Plantation’s HOA will decide what size and species the mitigation tree will be.
+If the homeowner does not want to plant any more trees, they will have to donate to the plantation’s tree fund if available.
 This is a fee the plantation charges and then uses to plant trees in common areas.